 At Cobalt security is our absolute highest priority.
-Therefore we take myriad security measures to ensure that the data of our customers and security researchers is secure and safe.
+Therefore we take myriad security measures to ensure that the data of our customers and pentesters is secure and safe.
 In the spirit of openness and transparency, here are some of the security measures we take to protect and defend the Cobalt platform.

 Web Application Firewall

 All Cobalt site traffic is proxied through CloudFlare.
 We leverage CloudFlare’s Web Application Firewall (WAF) to protect the site from: